 A busy education law barrister, examples of Matthew’s caseload in education is set out below:

-Special Educational Needs
+Special Educational Needs (SEN)

 Matthew is one of only a handful of barristers who has an understanding of, and experience in, both the English and Welsh special educational needs systems.
-He has appeared in over 80 appeals/claims representing all parties in all types of appeal before SENDIST and SENTW.
-Additionally, Matthew has appeared in the Upper Tribunal and is currently instructed as junior counsel in the Court of Appeal for the Respondents in Nottinghamshire County Council v SF & GD concerning the interpretation of “necessary” under section 37 of the Children and Families Act 2014.
+Whilst almost all of Matthew’s special educational needs work is confidential, he has appeared in over 100 appeals/claims representing all parties in all types of appeal before SENDIST and SENTW.
+Additionally, Matthew has appeared in the Upper Tribunal and in judicial review challenges arising out of the special educational needs system.

-He is an expert on the new special education needs system planned in Wales for 2020 and is undertaking training for Schools on the changes and demands of the new law.
+He is an expert on the new special education needs system planned in Wales for 2021 and is undertaking training for Schools on the changes and demands of the new law.

 Having worked in house he also has experience attending annual reviews, dispute resolution meetings and mediations.

 Judicial review challenges to legality of decisions made by Admissions Authorities, Independent Review Panels (England) and Independent Appeal Panels (Wales) are Matthew’s main area of focus in admissions and exclusion matters.

 Having spent his first few years working in-house in the public law and commercial litigation departments of a national public law firm, Matthew is well placed to advise from the outset on all forms of civil litigation in the education sector.

-- Re: CN – claim against an independent school for breach of contract and breach of the Equality Act 2010 in how it handled the exclusion of a child resulting in a five figure settlement.
+Re: CN : claim against an independent school for breach of contract and breach of the Equality Act 2010 in how it handled the exclusion of a child, resulting in a five-figure settlement.

 Matthew is happy to be instructed as early as possible in all civil matters in order to assist manage expectations and develop the initial case strategy.